UmarAbubacar/synapses/README.md

 Note: To use this demo you must be on the ```umar_neurite_test``` branch of BioDynaMo.

 This demo simulates the growth of a pyramidal cell.
+The simulation consists of the following files:

+The files in the `src` directory contain the implementation of the simulation. synapses.h and synapses.cc are the files that contain the implementation of the simulation with the code for the custom neurons and synapses in the file basic_neuron.
+The synapse operation in this example is a behaviour defined in the synapse_op.h file that is scheduled to run on the last iteration of the simulation.

 To compile and run the simulation, execute the following command in the terminal.